I'm just a huge sucker for anything filled with marshmallow, so these marshmallow macarons were a no freaking brainer!!

 - Take each shell and dip it into the granulated sugar to coat it.
 Continue until all of the macaron shells are coated in sugar.

 - Fill a piping bag with some of the marshmallow fluff and pipe a dollop onto one of the shells.
 Place a second one on top.
+Let the macarons mature in the fridge overnight to soften the shell for the best results!

 DID YOU MAKE THIS RECIPE?